Gooey Chocolate Peanut Butter Bars

 The sweetened condensed milk soaks in and it’s like ice cream seeping into warm brownies.
 So good.

-- one 21-ounce packet Pamela’s Gluten Free Chocolate Cake Mix (another cake mix of a similar size may be substituted)
+- one 21-ounce packet Pamela’s Gluten Free Chocolate Cake Mix

 - 1 large egg